Pujatopouli: Discovery and naming

-The Pujatopouli holotype specimen, MLP-PV 08-XI-30-44, was discovered from the upper Molluscan Allomember of the Lopez de Bertodano Formation, corresponding to the 9th cartographic unit identified from the Seymour Island.
+The Pujatopouli holotype specimen, MLP-PV 08-XI-30-44, was discovered from the upper Molluscan Allomember of the López de Bertodano Formation, corresponding to the 9th cartographic unit identified from the Marambio Island.
 The specimen preserves the partial skull, four presacral thoracic vertebrae, distal (lower) end of the right humerus, proximal (upper) end of the left ulna, partial pelvis, synsacrum, left tibiotarsus, and sternum fragment.
 The cranium preserves a posterior portion, a partial beak and a nearly complete braincase, which is the first known among Mesozoic Neornithes.

 In 2024, MLP-PV 08-XI-30-44 was preliminarily described by Carolina Acosta Hospitaleche and colleagues as an indeterminate neornithine bird.
-In 2025, Facundo Irazoqui and colleagues officially described Pujatopouli soberana based on the specimen.
+In 2026, Facundo Irazoqui and colleagues officially described Pujatopouli soberana based on the specimen.
 The generic name, Pujatopouli, is named in honour of Hernán Pujato, the founder of the Instituto Antártico Argentino and former Argentine military general and explorer, combining his last name with the Greek word πουλί (pouli, bird).
 The specific epithet, soberana, is named in honour of Patrulla Soberanía, the Argentine military group which founded the Marambio Base in 1969.